Wuhubing/Siamese-SNN-ECG/README.md

 ## Citation

-If you use this code or method in your research, please cite our paper:
+If you use this code or method in your research, please cite:

 ```bibtex
 @article{wang2024towards,